paenuth/loansiya-webapp-final/VERCEL_FIX_GUIDE.md

 # Fix Vercel Frontend API Connection Issue

-## Problem
+## Problems Fixed
-Your frontend is deployed on Vercel but is still trying to connect to `localhost:5600` instead of your Google Cloud Run API at `https://loansiya-api-38767014727.asia-southeast1.run.app`.
+1. ✅ **API URL Issue**: Frontend was trying to connect to `localhost:5600` instead of Google Cloud Run API
+2. ✅ **Hardcoded URLs**: Several screens had hardcoded localhost URLs that bypassed the configuration
+3. ❌ **Login Authentication**: Some user credentials may need to be verified on your API

 ## Solution Steps